 Become A School That Accepts OSTCP Students

-For the 2022-23 school year, PDE will begin collecting information as well as websites to the tuition page from schools that wish to accept students that receive scholarships from this program using SurveyMonkey.
+PDE collects information as well as websites to the tuition page from schools that wish to accept students that receive scholarships via SurveyMonkey.
 A school's information will always be as current as shown on its website and there will be no need to send updates to PDE when there is a change or update in tuition rates.
-The link to the SurveyMonkey data collection tool is shown below:
+Please contact the OSTCP team at

 RA-OSTCP@pa.gov if you are a new school who would like to be added to the listing.

 Schools that wish to accept students that receive scholarships from this program must complete a participation form by no later than